naturalog/Bitagoras/README.md

 1. Directory.
 Allowing browsing and searching for professionals offering various services who are registered to the system.
 Professionals will offer their prices, working times, proffered services, personal details (not a must but important for many markets) and so on.

 2. Scheduling.
 Once Bob has found Alice in the directory, he schedules an appointment.
-Once Alice accepts the appoinment, Bob (automatically) deposits an initial amount of coins into a multisig address, after Alice signals to him that she will redeem his transaction.
+Once Alice accepts the appoinment, Bob (automatically) deposits an initial amount of coins into a multisig address, after Alice provides him with a refund form, just in case the service is not provided.
 In simple words: they initiate the micropayments protocol that is going to happen between them on the time they scheduled.
 This initiation is fully reversible.

 3. When time comes, a video conversation is initiated.
 Once it begins and only then, charging begins.